Filpill/blog-web/content/projects/data_system.md

 ![Powerpoint](/img/logo/pptx.png#center)

+How many hours do you waste making powerpoints?
+I've spent countless hours adjusting trivial features such as formatting or chart positioning.

+*But what if the presentation content and design can be prepared automatically?*

-How many hundreds of hours do you waste making powerpoints?
-Probably too many.
-They are normally quite tedious tasks as somebody who makes tens of presentations per month to cater to multiple stakeholders.
+I generate tens of presentations per month to cater to multiple stakeholders.
+Given that I have fairly standardised slide content, this makes presentations a high value automation target for myself.

-This is a good automation target if the slide content is fairly standard across the board.

 I've experimented with markdown presentation tools.
 However, I run into a lot of issues where I do not have full positional control of the objects.